dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/992 Extra_Questions.md

 What is the adjoint representation of a Lie algebra?
 What is the commutator of two vector fields on a manifold?

-When is a representation of Z completely reducible?
+When is a representation of $\ZZ$ completely reducible?
 Why?

 Which are the indecomposable modules?